tanvirmislam/quickgrid-pathfinding/README.md

 The .cpp files having the pathfinding algorithms are in impl folder.
 The utility code is stored in includes folder.

+Here's a demo of the A* algorithm running on a given grid with obstacles between the start and end node:

 ![](demo.gif)